How To Write The Perfect UCAS Personal Statement

 What Is The UCAS Personal Statement Word Limit?

 There is a strict word limit enforced on UCAS personal statements to encourage students to be succinct and clear in their delivery.
-The current UCAS personal statement word limit is 4,000 words, which is approximately 2 sides of A4 paper.
+The current UCAS personal statement word limit is 4,000 characters and spaces, which is approximately 1 side of A4 paper.
 This is a maximum.

 Can You Use AI To Write A UCAS Personal Statement?